 ALL ABOUT AUDITIONS

 This section is all about unified auditions, held on the first Monday of each camp session.
-Get answers to your audition questions, fill out your audition form, and use our tools & tips to prep for your audition by learning about cutting longer monologues and using the same tools our actors use during table work: scansion, rhetoric, and word-for-word paraphrasing
+Get answers to your audition questions, fill out your audition form, and use our tools & tips to prepare for the big day.
+Learn how to choose the perfect monologue for you and get to work usingthe same tools our actors use during table work: scansion, rhetoric, and word-for-word paraphrasing

 I felt a lot better about the audition than I was expecting to — I thought I would be terrible, and then I wasn’t!
 Part of it was probably the collaborative, more personal nature, rather than just “stand in a line, say your piece, and shut up.” – 2016 Camper